Royal Military Infirmary

-The Royal Military Infirmary (RMI) is a hospital in Dublin, on the southeastern edge of Phoenix Park (Páirc an Fhionnuisce), one of several former British military installations in the area.
-The hospital buildings are now part of the Irish Department of Defence's (An Roinn Cosanta) estate and currently houses Ireland's Office of the Director of Public Prosecutions (Oifig an Stiúrthóra Ionchúiseamh Poiblí - ODPP).
-The bulk of the British Army's medical services in Dublin were transferred from the RMI to a new hospital at Arbour Hill in Dublin in 1913.
+The Royal Military Infirmary (RMI) is a former hospital on the southeastern edge of Phoenix Park in Dublin.
+One of several former British military installations in the area, it gives its name to Infirmary Road, which borders the park at its entrance.
+The bulk of the British Army's medical services in Dublin were transferred from the RMI to a new hospital at Arbour Hill in 1913.
+The hospital buildings are now part of the Department of Defence's estate and currently houses the Office of the Director of Public Prosecutions (ODPP).
 The Infirmary buildings are protected as they are nationally significant architecture.

 History

 The original RMI was designed by the English Architect James Gandon in the late Eighteenth Century.
 The executant architect for the building's construction was William Gibson, who redesigned some aspects of the building; the building's construction took place from 1786 to 1788.
 The original construction costs for the infirmary were recorded as £9000.
 Its design was seen as advanced and best in its class as a military hospital well after its inauguration.

 The Infirmary's role was to take sick soldiers who could not be adequately dealt with by regimental hospitals in the various barracks of the Dublin Garrison.
 Between 1824 and 1825 the Infirmary was reconfigured as a military general hospital.

 In 1806, the costs of the Infirmary and all other medical facilities in Ireland were costing the British Exchequer circa £15418.
 In 1835 soldier patients were expected to have some of their pay deducted to meet the running costs of the Infirmary.

 The Infirmary was operating as a general hospital for the British Military during the 1900s and 1910s.
 However, the British Military had intended to close the hospital in 1911 on the completion of a new hospital which had been commenced in 1909 at Arbour Hill in Dublin.
 In 1910, the British Government had not decided on a purpose for the old hospital building In 1910, Lieutenant Colonel O Birt, was posted as the senior medical officer in charge of the Royal Military Infirmary.
 All proving that the Infirmary continued to function well beyond the date the British Government had anticipated.
 The Infirmary was certainly functioning as a hospital during World War 1.